chrisdallat/Mastermind-Terminal-Game/README.md

    ```sh
    e.g './my_mastermind -t 12 -p 12345678 -c 1345'
    ```
-3. The game will then output the game information followed by a prompt for your first guess and continue until 1 of 3 outcomes:
+3. The game will then output the game information followed by a prompt for the user to make their first guess and continue until 1 of 3 outcomes:
     * The secret code is guessed
     * No more attempts remain
     * 'q' is input to quit